You open the properties panel for a visualization by clicking Edit in the toolbar and clicking the visualization that you want to edit.

 If the properties panel is hidden, click Show properties in the lower right-hand corner.

-Click Add to add a dimension or create a dimension from a field.
-If the option is dimmed it is not available.
+Click Add to add a dimension or a measure.

 You can also click to create a dimension in the expression editor.
 To be able to edit a dimension that is linked to a master item, you must first unlink the dimension.
 Another way to create a dimension is to type the expression directly in the text box.
 Expressions added in this way must begin with an equals sign (=).
 Here is an example with a calculated dimension:

 If Add is dimmed, you cannot add more dimensions.

 <Dimension name>: Click the dimension name to open the dimension settings.

 If you want to delete the dimension, right-click the dimension and select in the dialog.
 Alternatively, click the dimension and click .